Last updated on June 6th, 2020 at 06:00 am

 Plus, there’s a ton of competition and most of the blogs in this niche have a ton of authority.

 I’m NOT saying that you can’t blog about blogging, but you’ll find much faster success if you start a blog in a totally different niche.
-At least that’s what I’m seeing from the results of my new blog.
+At least that’s what I’m seeing from the results of my.

 Today, I thought I’d share the exact process that I’m taking with my second blog, and why I’ve decided to totally ignore the launch checklist that I used with this blog.